33%

 What’s that all about?

-So there we are, somehow I told too many people I was going to cross the 100 largest lakes in Switzerland.
-Why you ask?
-Well I think there are many good reasons and I hope to share some of them on this website.
-Beyond it being a great excuse to go out there visit my own country with some friends, I am also raising money for charity (trying to figure out the details now).
+Somehow I told too many people I was going to cross the 100 largest lakes in Switzerland.
+Why?
+I believe there are many good reasons and I hope to share some of them on this website.
+Beyond it being a great excuse to go out and visit my own country, it’s a way to share an adventure.
+With anyone who can accompany me 1 but also those who cannot.
+Procap is a non-profit supporting handicaped people in Switzerland.
+Amongst many things, Procap has local sports groups welcoming all types of handicaps and enabling them to practice physical activities.
+If you like the project, please consider donating2 to them through the following fund raising:

 Furthermore, discussing this project with friends uncovered many interesting questions that I’ll attempt to answer throughout this adventure.
 But I would like to start by presenting the rules of this project.